pret/pokered/FEATURES.md

 ## Visual changes
 - Burn status has a burn animation instead of reusing the poison animation.
 - Pokeballs have varying animations slightly based on the type you use.
 Master Ball is especially cool!
-- If playing on GBC/GBA and have selected `SGB` or `GBC` in the options menu for the `COLORS` option, move animations will have fitting colors (ember is red, surf is blue, etc.).
+- If playing on GBC/GBA and have selected `SGB1`, `SGB2` or `GBC` in the options menu for the `COLORS` option, move animations will have fitting colors (ember is red, surf is blue, etc.).
-- If playing on GBC/GBA and have selected `SGB` or `GBC` in the options menu for the `COLORS` option, each type of pokeball will have a different coloration.
+- If playing on GBC/GBA and have selected `SGB1`, `SGB2` or `GBC` in the options menu for the `COLORS` option, each type of pokeball will have a different coloration.

 ![Pokeball Color](/screenshots/great_ball_color.png?raw=true)
 - Many move animations were enhanced.
-- Using SGB colors, pewter's palette is slightly greyer than the original game.
+- Using SGB1 colors, pewter's palette is slightly greyer than the original game.
-- Using either SGB or GBC colors, seafoam island is bluish purple instead of the same color as every other cave in the game.
+- Using any of SGB1, SGB2, or GBC colors, seafoam island is bluish purple instead of the same color as every other cave in the game.
-- Using SGB colors, lorelei's room is a similar color to seafoam islands instead of light green.
+- Using SGB1 or SGB2 colors, lorelei's room is a similar color to seafoam islands (it was the same color as Pallet Town previously).
 - Using GBC color mode, the "Grey pokemon" palette was made less brown.
 - Spaceworld backsprites were tweaked to improve them a bit
 - A couple of front sprites were tweaked very slightly to improve their appearance